Skip to navigation

 Shothole Canyon was carved out of the landscape by an ancient river

-1 Pronounced as it's spelt, so that's 'Ex-mowth', not 'Ex-muth' as we Poms would say.
+1 Pronounced as it's spelt, so that's 'Ex-mowth', rather than 'Ex-muth' as we Poms would say.